mixpanel/docs/pages/docs/users/cohorts.md

 This has a few implications.
 First, it means every time you run a query that uses the cohort, the cohort is freshly computed vs being a static snapshot of users.
 Second, it means that the set of users who are in the cohort are users that are in the cohort as of _right now_; it's _not_ a rolling window of users that have ever been in the cohort.

-### Cohorts and Time
-We don't recommend using Cohorts in analysis when trying to understand cause -> effect relationships between user behavior.
-For example, suppose you're trying to understand whether watching more comedy videos drives users to subscribe.
-You might create a Comedy Fans cohort defined as "Users who performed Watched Video where genre=comedy in the last 30 days" and then breakdown your Subscriptions by whether users are in the Comedy Fans cohort.
-The problem is that the user might have become a Comedy Fan _after_ subscribing, which doesn't tell you whether watching comedy had any impact on subscribing.

-Instead, we recommend using Funnels if you want to understand specific sequences of events with a strict ordering between each other.
-For example, creating a funnel from Signup -> Subscription and comparing that to a funnel from Signup -> Watched Comedy -> Subscription, to understand what % of users convert after watching comedy.

 ## Saving and Sharing Cohorts